RonKoifman/maze-app/README.md

 This app accepts a given maze or creates a random maze and solves it.

 The app will receive as an input one of the two options:
-(1) for creating a maze from user's input
+(1) for creating a maze from user's input.
 (2) for creating a random maze.
 Additionally, the app will receive the requested number of rows and columns.
 If the chosen option is (1) - the user will also insert his given maze.